matthieu-bt/business-guide/source/quickstart/onboard.rst

 To sign documents electronically, employees in your company will have to get their identities verified.
 Skribble offers various identification options depending on your individual use case and the e-signature standard (or legal weight) required.

 ..
 NOTE::
-   You might find it helpful to consult `e-signature standards page`_ for more information.
+   You might find it helpful to consult our `e-signature standards page`_ for more information.

    .. _e-signature standards page: https://www.skribble.com/signaturestandards